Ayodele-Akinpelumi/Disease-detection-in-plant/README.md

 Evaluation Metrics:
 Precision and Recall: Evaluate the model’s accuracy in correctly identifying diseased plants.
 AUC (Area Under Curve): Measures the model’s class distinction capability.
-Top K Categorical Accuracy: Tracks whether the correct label appears among the top predictions, useful for difficult-to-classify images.
+Top K Categorical Accuracy: This Tracks whether the correct label appears among the top predictions, useful for difficult-to-classify images.
 Model Summary: The Functional API provides a detailed and flexible architecture, which can be viewed using model.summary() for an overview of the model’s layers, shapes, and parameters.
 6. Model Training
 Callbacks: